joachimbbp/spritefire/README.md

 # Readme
 ![A mosaic right out of spritefire](readme_assets/dive.png)

 Spritefire is a program which converts image sequences into a mosaic of sprites.
 It does this by matching each “tile” with the sprite that has the closest color.
-By default, those sprites are Noto emojis (found in the asset folder), but you could build your own library of sprites if you wish.
+By default, those sprites are Noto emojis (found in the asset folder) but you could build your own library of sprites if you wish.

 ![Taking advantage of the alpha channel to do some cool compositing](readme_assets/eye.png) Spritefire exports .png files with an alpha layer, allowing for more possibilities when compositing.